learn-co-curriculum/react-hooks-react-app-example/README.md

 take a look at a simple React app so we can understand it at a high level.

-In this lesson, we will start with a basic React app, examine the default directory structure and gain a better understanding of how these apps are built.
+In this lesson, we will start with a basic React app, examine the default directory structure, and gain a better understanding of how these apps are built.

 ## Objectives